 Now, bacon…is terrific in here.
 But!
 Not always available, whether it be cause I just don’t have any or its not in my grocery budget for the week.
 I like good bacon.
 Good bacon is pricy.
 Luckily!
 Pork Jowls and Pork Hocks are cheap but still pack a punch of flavour.
 So don’t hesitate to throw one of those bad boys in instead.

 As with most things I make, Valdeans beans freezes beautifully.
 This makes a lot, and that’s a good thing.
 Bring it to a potluck, bring it to a friend, sock some away in the freezer for a rainy day, make it for dinner and serve it on rice.
 All options for this versatile dish!

 And if it wasn’t more than just a one trick already?
 You’ve got lots of options for cooking.
 Baking in a dutch oven will probably always hold my heart, but equally delicious is in the crockpot or on the stovetop!

 Since I’ve had enough lead up…I should probably share the recipe already!

 - 1 pound bacon/jowl/hock

-- 3 cups baked beans, or 2 cans, substitute equal amount white beans with 1 can tomato paste and 2 tbsp additional honey
+- 3 cups baked beans or 2 cans, substitute equal amount white beans with 1 can tomato paste and 2 tablespoon additional honey

 - 1 tablespoon dry mustard